creditkarma/thrift-typescript/README.md

 * --target: The core library to generate for, either 'apache' or 'thrift-server'.
 Defaults to 'apache'.
 * --strictUnions: Should we generate strict unions (Only available for target = 'thrift-server'.
 More on this below).
 Defaults to undefined.
 * --fallbackNamespace: The namespace to fallback to if no 'js' namespace exists.
 Defaults to 'java'.
 Set to 'none' to use no namespace.
+* --withNameField: Should we generate a `__name` field on each struct-like object that contains its Thrift name (Only available for target = 'thrift-server').
+Defaults to undefined.

 All other fields are assumed to be source files.